gbrwt/stvrn1447/README.md

 ### HOW TO USE:

-Just Fork this Repository, Go to Actions tab, Select the Windows-CRD workflow.
+Just Fork this Repository, Go to Actions tab, Select the WINDOWS-CRD workflow.
 Then select Run Workflow fill the following data in CRD Code and your Pin in the fields.
 After that, Press Start.

 Input the following code in the fields.